lintweaker/xmos-native-dsd/README.md

 With the rpmfusion repo enabled any missing library will be installed as dependency.

-As a final installation step, reboot.the machine.
+As a final installation step, reboot the machine.
 After the reboot make sure you are running the new kernel:
 `uname -r` should report `3.16.6-202.jk17.fc20.x86_64`.